bitterjug/elm-wpc/readme.markdown

 Make it insert padding up to mod cols

 - [ ] Set the default page size to 12 instead of 10 so divisible by 3

+- [ ] Possible fetch 11 or 10 on the first load of the main list so we have space for the spacers -- if they're cool

 - [ ] If there are more to get, could we do a "content first" trick and fill in